-- 9. Supporting the School with regards to the requirements of the PREVENT Duty and being able to provide advice and support to staff on protecting children who are susceptible to the risk of radicalisation; - Having knowledge of changes to local safeguarding procedures, processes, assessment tools etc, obtaining access to resources, and attending any relevant or refresher training courses; - 11.
-Encouraging a culture of listening to children and taking account of their wishes and feelings amongst all staff, in any measures the School may put in place to protect them; - 12.
-Understanding the importance of information sharing, both within the School and with the three safeguarding partners, other agencies, organisations and practitioners; - 13.
-Ensuring that where a pupil transfers school and is on a Child Protection Plan, or is a Child Looked After, the information is passed to the new school immediately and the child's social worker informed; - 14.
-Acting as a source of support, advice and expertise to staff on matters of safety, safeguarding, and when deciding whether to make a referral by liaising with relevant agencies; - 15.
-Ensuring that either they or the class teacher attends Child Protection conferences, core groups or other multi-agency planning meetings, contributes to assessments and provides a report which will normally have been shared with the parent/carers ahead of the conference and in line with multi-agency requirements;12 - 16.
-Monitoring the use of personalised timetables in accordance with the 'Part Time Timetable Guidance' issued by WSCC Pupil Entitlement Team;13 - 17.
-Ensuring that any child who is subject to a child protection plan, and who is absent without explanation, is referred to their key worker's social care team.
-In some cases, any absence may be a cause for concern and warrant immediate reporting; - 18.
-Being able to understand the unique risks associated with online safety, and being confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at School or at home; - 19.
-Being able to recognise the additional risks that children with SEN and disabilities (SEND) face online, for example, from online bullying, grooming, and radicalisation, and are confident they have the capability to support SEND children to stay safe online; - 20.
-Ensuring the School's child protection policy is reviewed annually, working with the Governing Body, and utilising peer and other reviews/audits where appropriate, to ensure that procedures are updated, implemented and reviewed regularly; and
+- 12. Encouraging a culture of listening to children and taking account of their wishes and feelings among all staff, in any measures the school or college may put in place to protect them. - 13.
+Understand the importance of information sharing, both within the school and college, and with the three safeguarding partners, other agencies, organisations, and practitioners. - 14.
+Ensuring that where a pupil transfers school and is on a Child Protection Plan or is a Child Looked After, the information is passed to the new school immediately and the child's social worker informed. - 15.
+Acting as a source of support, advice, and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies. - 16.
+Ensuring that either they or the class teacher attends Child Protection conferences, core groups or other multi-agency planning meetings, contributes to assessments and provides a report which will normally have been shared with the parents ahead of the conference and in line with multi-agency requirements. - 17.
+Monitor the use of personalised time timetables in accordance with the 'Part Time Timetable Guidance' issued by WSCC Pupil Entitlement Team.
+15 - 18.
+Ensuring that any child who is subject to a child protection plan and who is absent without explanation is referred to their key worker's social care team.
+In some cases, any absence may be a cause for concern and warrant immediate reporting. - 19.
+Are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school, college or at home. - 20.
+Can recognise the additional risks that children with SEN and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support SEND children to stay safe online. - 21.
+Ensuring the school's child protection policy is reviewed annually, working with Governing Bodies or proprietors and utilising peer and other reviews / audits where appropriate, to ensure that procedures are updated, implemented, and reviewed regularly. - 22.
+Being responsible for making the senior leadership team aware of trends in behaviour that may affect child welfare.